 The in-kind restricted donation of the Founder to the Foundation (2019) included an extensive selection of his artworks, the original papers and materials about his life and work, his library, archive, property, royalties, ephemera, and reputation.
-Currently (2020), the project is ongoing and is applying for funding.
+Currently, we started working on the catalogue raisonné and applying for funding.